-HMRC - OT21231 - Increase Of Relief For Decommissioning Expenditure Where It Is Taken Into Account For PRT Purposes: Overview
+HMRC - OT21231 - The Supplementary Charge - Increase Of Relief In Respect Of Decommissioning Expenditure Where The Expenditure Is Taken Into Account For PRT Purposes: Overview

 The restriction to relief imposed by CTA2010\S330A could result in relief for decommissioning expenditure being due at less than 75% where profits are subject to PRT.
 This is as a consequence of PRT being deductible for the purposes of computing profits chargeable to corporation tax and supplementary charge.